stephaneVercouillieBMID/slate/source/index.html.md

 In order to trigger this flow, you MUST send the Authorization Request to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`

-#### Technical requirements apps
+#### Apps requirements

-BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
+As per [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
 BMID thus exclusively uses Universal/App Links for all communications between your App and itsme.
 This mechanism guarantees that the right app is launched and thus improves the security.

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.

 App Links are available on Android since version 6.0.
 The itsme App is available on Android 4.2 or greater, and supports OpenID Connect authentication only on Android version 6.0 or greater.

 ## 2. Token Request